Crossing Number Bound in Knot Mosaics: Reduction moves

 \section{Reduction moves}

-We establish a set of moves that when applied to the arcs of the dual will reduce the ordered triple $T$ without changing the isotopy class of the knot.
-One primary use of the moves is to lower an arc $a$ of the dual that represents a local maximum (possibly after rotating the mosaic).
-This will eventually lead to the conclusion first that no such moves can be made to the edges of $D$, and then after a further argument that $D$ contains no arcs at all if $T$ is minimal.
+We establish a set of moves that when applied to the arcs of the mosaic complement will reduce the ordered triple $T$ without changing the isotopy class of the knot.
+One primary use of the moves is to lower an arc $a$ of the mosaic complement that represents a local maximum (possibly after rotating the mosaic).
+This will eventually lead to the conclusion first that no such moves can be made to the edges of $C$, and then after a further argument that $C$ contains no edges at all if $T$ is minimal.
 We define the moves starting with the more elementary moves.